 MTS Holidays listed in this catalog represent classroom/didactic days recognized only by the school.
-These holidays DO NOT pertain to students' clinical training schedules.
 Each student must maintain the scheduled clinical hours and days at the clinic to which they are assigned and may take only those holidays recognized by the clinical facility.
+Medical Assisting & X-ray students are not required to attend clinic during the winter break.
 In addition, during the classroom phase, students are not allowed to take vacations during their clinical or didactic training.
 Satisfactory attendance must be maintained during all phases of students' programs.